aatamgajjar/aatamgajjar/README.md

 - 👋 Hi, I’m @aatamgajjar
-- 👀 I’m interested in building data driven models for process optimization
+- 👀 I’m interested in building data-driven models in the field of energy conservation and process optimization.
-- 🌱 I’m currently learning the applications of ML and RNNs in process control
+- 🌱 I’m currently learning to train machine leearning models for fault detection and optimization in process systems.
-- 💞️ I’m looking to collaborate on sports analytics, process control and optimization projects
+- 💞️ I’m looking to collaborate on sports analytics, cricket statistics, data science in process systems engineering and data analytics in energy conservation projects.
-- 📫 How to reach me- argajjar@ucdavis.edu
+- 📫 How to reach me- aatamgajjar@gmail.com

 <!---
 aatamgajjar/aatamgajjar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.